guozhaosengzs/nba/README.md

 Note: This step uses SQL and done in a separate database named Test(This database has been dropped, only resulted excel exported.)

 Step3:(cleaning3.ipynb)\
-Dropped some duplicate columns and redundant dependent column\
+Dropped some duplicate columns and redundant dependent column in Game and Seasons_stats to keep schema in 3NF\
 Justify to make sure that each schema is in 3NF(see normalization concerns.pdf)
 Result: data_cleaned